Policy 6: Computer Use Guidelines

 Damages to User Data

-The library is not responsible for damages, direct or indirect, arising from use of its public computer workstations for downloading data that may contain computer viruses or other harmful content.
+The library is not responsible for damage, direct or indirect, arising from use of its public computer workstations for downloading data that may contain computer viruses or other harmful content.

 - The library cannot provide extra system features, software, or electrical outlets.